anoopmaguluri/TapMango_Chart_Project/README.md

-# DashboardApp
+# Dashboard Chart App

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.11.

+## Prerequisites
+Before setting up the project, ensure that the following tools are installed on your system:

+  - Node.js: Version 18.19.1 or newer.
+Download it from the official Node.js website.

+  - npm (Node Package Manager): Comes bundled with Node.js.
+Verify the installation by running `npm -v` in your terminal.

+  - Angular CLI: Version 18.2.11.
+Install it globally using the following command:
+  - `npm install -g @angular/cli@18.2.11`

 ## Development server

+- Navigate to the project's root directory and run `npm install`.
-Run `ng serve` for a dev server.
+- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding